mcelearr/using-cURL/README.md

 ```
 Now you content is saved in the folder.
 To access it use the link provided in the response message

-## TUTORIAL - making more complicated requests
+## TUTORIAL - hack facebook with curl

-As well as simple requests, more complicated API requests can also be made using cURL.
-Many API requests require a private access and/or user cookie data.
-To show you an example of this from a website we are all familiar with, we're going to update our facebook status from the command line using cURL with help from the Chrome Inspector.
+Lets update our facebook page using cURL with help from the Chrome Inspector.

 * Open up facebook and enter a new status but don't press 'post'.
 Open up the chrome inspector and go to the 'Network' tab.
 Network keeps a log of all the calls to other files; XHR (the one we're interested in) but also JS and CSS files.